Changing from PRODA to myID and RAM

 Principal authority

-The principal authority is the person responsible for the business, such as a sole trader, an eligible individual associate or a primary person.
-See Who is the principal authority.
+The principal authority is the person responsible for the business, such as:

-The principal authority needs to initially set up the business in RAM.
-They do this by linking their myID to the businesses Australian business number (ABN) in RAM.
+The principal authority links the business in RAM.
+You do this by logging in to RAM and linking your myID account to the businesses Australian business number (ABN).

 Link your business in RAM